Indoor Garden Setup

 2. Fill the containers with organic potting soil mix, ensuring that it is well-draining and contains added nutrients if necessary.

-3. Plant your seeds or seedlings and make sure to provide enough water, depending on the specific needs of each plant.
+3. Plant your seeds or seedlings and provide enough water, depending on the specific needs of each plant.

 4. Place the containers in a sunny spot with plenty of natural light or near artificial lights if needed.